cdSGahlot/BMS/README.md

-# AMEX Backend Microcredentials Training - Case Study - Milestone 2
+# Backend Microcredentials Training - Case Study - Milestone 2

 Please go through the the readme pdf to run the applications locally OR on cloud.